 The first, most important step, in filing a claim against a city is providing them with a notice of claim.
 This document notifies the city of your plans to bring a lawsuit.
 Generally, you will only have a thirty-day window to file your notice.
 Missing this window often means losing your eligibility to file a lawsuit.

-When writing your notice of claim, it’s a good idea to consult with a premises liability attorney.
+When writing your notice of claim, it’s a good idea to consult a premises liability attorney.
 A knowledgeable attorney can make sure that your notice contains the right information and is filed in time.

 If you need help proving liability in your slip and fall accident, your best option is to hire a personal injury attorney from Lewis & Keller.
 We can review your case, find out who is liable, and inform you of your options for filing a lawsuit against your city.